 One of the most important lessons about money and finances I’ve learned in recent years that’s not taught in most economic courses is this:

 That’s because you either pay interest to someone else when you use their money… OR you give up the interest and investment income you could have earned, had you kept your money invested instead.

 But Bank On Yourself is a way of managing your money that’s actually “Better than Debt Free.”

 Wondering where you’ll find the money to start a Bank On Yourself policy?
-Bank On Yourself Authorized Advisors are masters at helping you restructure your finances to free up seed money.
+Bank On Yourself Professionals are masters at helping you restructure your finances to free up seed money.
 There are at least eight places they look.
 Don’t count yourself out.
 Request a free Analysis to find out what’s possible.

 Bank On Yourself beats financing, leasing or even paying cash for things by a long shot.
 Here are 7 reasons why: